stockphrase/no-silo/content/courses/writing-2/syllabus.md

 -   **Good posts may seek to take issue with some of the thinking put forth in the reading**.
-However, a good post doesn't just say "I agree with X\" or \"I disagree with Y." Instead, *explicit reasons are stated* and *explanations are made* that challenge or support the writer's ideas.
+However, a good post doesn't just say "I agree with X" or "I disagree with Y." Instead, *explicit reasons are stated* and *explanations are made* that challenge or support the writer's ideas.
 As you will discover, part of this class involves learning to take responsibility for your claims and